learningtapestry/learning-tapestry-developer-test/README.md

-# Learning Registry Ruby Test
+# Learning Registry Developer Test
 * A test project to assess a software developer's skills
 * This test is a form of https://en.wikipedia.org/wiki/Kobayashi_Maru scenario

 ## References
 * Refer to:
   * https://github.com/learningtapestry/learning-registry-ruby-tools/tree/master/extractor
+    * Example of how to extract data from LR
+    * (Don't copy code code from this code base)
   * http://www.learningregistry.org (don't spend too much time understanding LR - it's a big, open source project)
-* (Don't copy code code from this code base)

 ## Instructions
+* Generate agreement with us about what languages, databases and frameworks you will use for this project.
-* Create a Ruby project with a private git repo (feel free to use Bitbucket or any free git provider)
+* Create an appropriate project with a private git repo (feel free to use Bitbucket or any free git provider)
 * Use any libraries, frameworks or gems that you want
 * Pull the data from LR api on server (approx 1000 records): http://node01.public.learningregistry.net/
 * Normalize it as best you can into a relational structure